 Aruba’s Best Beaches

-One of Aruba’s biggest draw is the stunning beaches, lapped by azure waters and perfect for swimming, snorkeling, diving, or just taking a midnight stroll hand-in-hand.
+One of Aruba’s biggest draws is the stunning beaches, lapped by azure waters and perfect for swimming, snorkeling, diving, or just taking a midnight stroll hand-in-hand.
 Some of the beaches are even rated among the top in the world!
 No matter if you’re craving adventure in the sea or a Piña Colada on land, there’s a beach waiting for you.
-Here’s a few of our favorites:
+Here are a few of our favorites:

 Rated by TripAdvisor as the #4 beach in the world, Eagle Beach boasts the longest and broadest span of sand on the entire island.
 The sunsets here are almost too beautiful to believe, streaking vibrant fuschia, gold, and violet across the Caribbean sky.
 This beach is located near many hotels right on the ocean, making for the perfect date with your special someone of a day on the water and an evening sipping cocktails over an exquisite dinner.

 If you’re a couple who enjoys the party scene, look no further than electric Palm Beach.
 Also located near multiple high-rise resorts, visitors will find shops, party bus tours, casinos, beach bars, and plenty of nightclubs for the professed night owl in your life.
 For those looking for more of a laid-back experience, Palm Beach also sports plenty of movie theaters, bowling alleys, relaxing spas, and dazzling water fountain shows!

 Bringing your entire family to your destination wedding, vow renewal, or engagement getaway?
 Then take the whole crew, little ones included, to Baby Beach!
 The waters here are shallow and placid, making for ideal splashing by little ones.
 Lovers will still find plenty to do outside of children’s activities, with snorkeling gear and cabanas available for rent to explore the rocky side of the cove or stretch out away to enjoy the Caribbean sun.